 During 2016 and 2017, nearly 18,000 Canadians were hospitalized after suffering a sports injury, according to the Canadian Institute for Health Information (CIHI).
-In addition to taking the fun out of otherwise enjoyable activities, sports injuries also occupy a unique place in Ontario personal injury law.

 Because of that rather unique treatment of sports injuries, it is all the more important that injured Ontarians consult a personal injury lawyer to understand their rights following a sports injury.

 Top 5 Sports Activities That Lead to Hospital Visits

 According to the CIHI report, common sports activities that lead to inuries requiring hospitalization include:

 Legal Rights Following a Sports Injury

 In ordinary, everyday life, Ontario law defines a battery as an intentionally harmful or offensive contact with someone—such as a shove or a punch.
 Likewise, a person who negligently causes another person injury through contact (such as by colliding with him or her) can be held liable.

 But in many sports, such contacts, intentional or otherwise, are part of the game.
 The law recognizes this distinction between everyday activities and sports activities through the concept of implied consent.
 A person implicitly consents to the types of injury risks inherent in a sport, and so cannot hold another person liable for injuries arising out of such risks.

 Note that implied consent only applies to the risks inherent in a sport, meaning that a court’s analysis of the scope of consent is flexible, taking into account the rules and physical requirements of each sport.